 2. The North Face Men’s Gordon Lyons Full Zip

-The best part about this front-zip jacket is that it is made with a soft blend of recycled fabric that provides you with unmatched softness and warmth.
+The best part about this front-zip jacket is that it is made with a soft blend of recycled fabric that provides you with unmatched softness, warmth and comfort.
 The stand-up collar adds to its coverage when the weather gets even more chilly.

 Not only does it have two zippered front pockets for holding your stuff or warming your hands, but it also has a secure pocket along its left sleeve that lets you keep your small-sized valuable items.
 The North Face logo at the chest shows how confident the manufacturer is about the great quality and value this jacket delivers.